 The Our Wisconsin experience consists of a required online inclusion course, follow-up online survey, and additional in-person programming opportunities.

 Students will receive a message in their Canvas account to let them know Our Wisconsin is available and provide details on how to access the program.

-Part 2 will be available beginning Febuaury 15th.
+Part 2 will be available in Canvas starting on September 14, 2023.
 You will receive an email to complete Part 2, which takes approximately 15 minutes to complete.
-The deadline to complete Part 2 is April 14, 2023.
+The deadline to complete Part 2 is October 13, 2023.

 - Participants will learn about social identities and build awareness of how personal and systemic actions impact individuals’ experiences.

-- Participants will make connections between systems of power, privilege, and oppression and the impact on individuals and communities.
+- Participants will make connections between systems that limit rights, freedoms, and access as well as those that create opportunities and benefits while considering the impact on individuals and communities.

 - Participants will develop strategies for engaging in dialogue and action to build an inclusive campus.

 - Go to canvas.wisc.edu and sign on with your NetID and password.

 - Select the ‘Courses’ tab